viking-frank/neurocats.github.io/_posts/2017-08-12-tensorflow-tensorboard.md

 In the next tutorial we will create a MLP.
 You will learn a playful handeling with namescopes and another example of the use of summaries.
-On top of that we will, lazy as we are, skip to thing about backpropagation or gradient descent, because tensorflow is smart enough to do that for us.
+On top of that we will, lazy as we are, skip to think about backpropagation or gradient descent, because tensorflow is smart enough to do that for us.

 Have a great code.
 See you in the next tutorial.